Skip to content

 Build dependencies

-• Build tools (make, cmake, wget, tar)
+• Build tools (make, cmake, wget, tar, autoconf)

-• GNU compiler (GCC/Clang)
+• GNU compiler (gcc/clang)

 In Debian-based Linux:

-apt-get install make cmake wget tar gcc
+apt-get install make cmake autoconf wget tar gcc git python3 autoconf libtool-bin

 In Red Hat Linux distributions:

-On macOS, you can use Homebrew to install dependencies.
+Use Homebrew to install dependencies.

-brew install wget cmake
+brew install wget autoconf cmake git python3 autoconf libtool

 Runtime dependencies